purescript-contrib/purescript-aff/README.md

 `Effect` is a synchronous effect monad.
 It is used to sequence effectful foreign (JavaScript) code — things like random number generation, reading and writing mutable values, writing to the console and throwing and catching exceptions.[<sup>1</sup>](https://stackoverflow.com/questions/37661391/what-are-eff-and-aff)

 `Aff` is an asynchronous effect monad.
-It can handle and sequence effectful asynchronous code, like AJAX requests, timeouts, and network and file IO.
+It can handle and sequence effectful asynchronous code, like HTTP requests, timeouts, and network and file IO.
 It also provides a nice mechanism for handling errors.

 Furthermore, `Aff` can perform synchronous effects by using `liftEffect`.
-In other words, `Effect` is a special case of `Aff`, for the special case that we expect the effect to complete immediately. `Effect` is in the core libraries instead of `Aff` for two reasons.
+In other words, `Effect` is a special case of `Aff`, for the special case that we expect the effect to complete immediately.

-1. The implementation of `Effect` is much simpler than `Aff`, which makes a big difference for non-JavaScript backends.
-2. `Effect` is much faster than `Aff`, and we expect most effects to complete synchronously, so usually `Effect` will suffice.

 Many I/O-related packages in the PureScript ecosystem provide both an asynchronous callback-based `Effect` API and an `Aff` API for the same feature.
 When you encounter this, you should almost always prefer the `Aff` API.
 You will find the `Aff` API is much simpler to use correctly.